trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

 This website verifies the YubiKey's device attestation certificates signed by a set of Yubico CAs, and helps mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).

-## Setting the Yubikey User and Admin PIN codes
+## Setting the YubiKey User and Admin PIN codes

 The YubiKey ships with a default User PIN of `123456` and a default Admin PIN of `12345678`.
 For security purposes, these PIN codes must be changed before use.